 Students who take Psychology need a combination of curiosity and scepticism, and need to enjoy research.
 Students often take their studies further at degree level, pursuing Psychology, Sociology, Health & Social Care, Law, Biology, English and Sports Studies.
 Students who wish to pursue a career in any of the caring services, or in marketing or business, will find an understanding of Psychology useful.

-Opportunities: We regularly attend the AQA exam revision day in London, as well as attend A-Level focused Psychology conferences, and visit University College London as part of our Summer Project.
+Opportunities: We regularly attend the AQA exam revision day in London, as well as attend A-Level focused Psychology conferences, as part of our Summer Project.

-Contact: Ms H Izamis - hizamis@ashlyns.herts.sch.uk
+Contact: Mr G Monks - gmonks@ashlyns.herts.sch.uk